Gabrielle Union, 48, Rocks A Colorful Bikini Top As She Splashes In A Waterfall

-Gabrielle Union is enjoying her tropical vacation, and her Instagram followers get to enjoy some glimpses of the 48-year-old’s bikini body.
+Gabrielle Union is enjoying her tropical vacation while her Instagram followers are enjoying some glimpses of the 48-year-old’s bikini body.

-Union took to the social media site to share a pair of snaps from a getaway to Jamaica, showing off her incredible physique as she took in the sights.
-In the first shot, Union wore a bright, multi-colored bikini top and a pair of short black shorts as she posed in what appeared to be a jungle.
+Union took to the social media platform to share a pair of snaps from a getaway to Jamaica, showing off her incredible physique as she took in the sights.
+In the first shot, Union wore a bright multi-colored bikini top and a pair of black shorts, posing in what appeared to be a jungle.
 Squatting close to the ground, Union leaned against a small tree and shot a steely gaze toward the camera, showing off her well-toned arms.

 In the next photo, she posed with husband Dwyane Wade as the two stood under the rushing water of a small waterfall.
 Wade stretched his arms out in the water as Union posed in front of him, spreading her arms wide and closing her eyes as the white foam crashed around them.
-In another photo, she sat atop Wade’s shoulders as he stood in the rushing rapids, appearing to scream in fright.
+In another photo, she appeared to scream in fright while sitting atop Wade’s shoulders as he stood in the rushing rapids.

-The final shot showed the two standing on a rock and sharing a kiss, with Union reaching on her tip-toes to reach her 6-foot-4 husband.
+The final shot showed the two standing on a rock and sharing a kiss, with Union standing on her tip-toes to reach her 6-foot-4 husband.

 The pictures were a big hit with Union’s fans, racking up more than 230,000 likes and thousands of supportive comments.
 Many wrote that they were pleased to see the couple having such a good time and looking so happy together.